-- 1. The North Perry Street Corridor should be promoted to have orderly and organized development.
-This is necessary to preserve this corridor as a primary transportation corridor. - 2.
-The City should adopt zoning changes to implement the following concepts for the North Perry Street Corridor: - a) Main Street to Fulton Street: Create a residential/professional type zoning district to allow and promote the use of existing residential units for professional offices for doctors/attorneys/dentists etc. Several properties on the east side of North Perry Street adjacent to East Main Street should be designated commercial.
-Two (2) properties on the north side of the intersection of North Perry and Water Street should also be included into this commercial zone. - b) Fulton to Water Street: This should be an area for commercial activity to support the professional offices located adjacent to this zone to the south and the proposed Center City Park on the east side of North Perry Street at the former Karg's site.
-The former garage in front of the former Karg's site should be included in the Center City Park and not redeveloped.

-- c) Water Street to Briggs Street: The east side of North Perry Street in this area should be primarily a Residential area.
-The west side of Perry Street in this area should be primarily a Commercial area.

-- d) West Side of Perry from Baker to Matthew Street and East Side of North Perry Street from Briggs to Glenwood: This area would be a residential area.

-- e) East Side of Perry from Glenwood to North Side of Townsend and West Side of North Perry Street from Matthew to Existing Commercial Property at Intersection Perry and Townsend: This would be a commercial area.

-- f) Townsend to Adams/Daisy Lane: This would be residential.
+- (a) The North Perry Street Corridor should be promoted to have orderly and organized development.
+This is necessary to preserve this corridor as a primary transportation corridor. - (b) The City should adopt zoning changes to implement the following concepts for the North Perry Street Corridor: - i.
+Main Street to Fulton Street: Create a residential/professional type zoning district to allow and promote the use of existing residential units for professional offices for doctors/attorneys/dentists etc. Several properties on the east side of North Perry Street adjacent to East Main Street should be designated commercial.
+Two (2) properties on the north side of the intersection of North Perry and Water Street should also be included into this commercial zone. - ii.
+Fulton to Water Street: This should be an area for commercial activity to support the professional offices located adjacent to this zone to the south and the proposed Center City Park on the east side of North Perry Street at the former Karg's site.
+The former garage in front of the former Karg's site should be included in the Center City Park and not redeveloped. - iii.
+Water Street to Briggs Street: The east side of North Perry Street in this area should be primarily a Residential area.
+The west side of Perry Street in this area should be primarily a Commercial area. - iv.
+West Side of Perry from Baker to Matthew Street and East Side of North Perry Street from Briggs to Glenwood: This area would be a residential area. - v.
+East Side of Perry from Glenwood to North Side of Townsend and West Side of North Perry Street from Matthew to Existing Commercial Property at Intersection Perry and Townsend: This would be a commercial area. - vi.
+Townsend to Adams/Daisy Lane: This would be residential.

-- g) Adams/Daisy Lane North to City Line: This would be commercial.
+vii.
+Adams/Daisy Lane North to City Line: This would be commercial.

-- 3. All future commercial development along the North Perry Street Corridor should be subject to a Site Plan review by the City Planning Board.

-- 4. All site plans for commercial development on the North Perry Street Corridor should be reviewed for impacts on:
+- (c) All future commercial development along the North Perry Street Corridor should be subject to a Site Plan review by the City Planning Board. - (d) All site plans for commercial development on the North Perry Street Corridor should be reviewed for impacts on:

-- a) Design:

-- Structures

-- Plans

-- Elevations

-- Architectural Features

-- Signs

-- Landscaping

-- Fencing/Buffers

-- b) Circulation:

-- Vehicular

-- o Ingress and egress

-- Parking

-- Loading

-- Traffic control

-- c) Pedestrian

-- Walkways

-- Safety

-- d) Regional and Local Environments:

-- Relationship to Comprehensive Plan

-- Compatibility with surroundings

-- Accessibility

-- Pedestrian

-- o Automobile

-- Trucks

-- Public Transportation

-- Economic/Fiscal Impact

-- Availability of Public/Private Services/Utilities

-- Visual Compatibility.

-- e) Natural Features:

-- Topography

-- Open Space

-- Surface Drainage

-- Erosion

-- Wetland